Make your own free website on Tripod.com

 You need to be patient with yourself, to not expect too much at first, as it takes time and practice to get use to the techniques used.

-You need to be persistant in your desire to improve, and lots of practice will eventually give you the confidence in playing competently.
+You need to be persistent in your desire to improve, and lots of practice will eventually give you the confidence in playing competently.

 The reward is --- Volleyball is a fun and social (team) sport, that is easy to get into - that is not extra strenuous, unlike basketball,